andrewsrichardson/food-blog/src/pages/blog/chipotle-chicken-pasta/chipotle-chicken-pasta.md

 date: 2020-11-26T18:02:01.306Z
 title: Chipotle Chicken Pasta
 description: Chipotle chilli is glorious so why not combine it in a creamy pasta sauce for a big bowl of goodness in the middle of winter.
-Its warming and indulgent!
 Full of peppers, shrooms and succulent chicken thighs - this tangy spicy creamy bowl will sort you out big time
 pro_tip: "I bought the chipotle chilli paste from the spices aisle in Sainsburys and I would fully recommend - very good addition to a pantry of goods. "
 time: "45"